 How to move Google Drive to another account easily?
 Don’t worry, there are 4 ways to transfer Google Drive files to another account so you can share Google Drive folder with others easily.
 The first way is a new way to rely on a professional cloud transfer web services.
 The last three ways are common ways to transfer files by using features that come with Google Drive or traditional downloading and uploading.

 CBackup is a free online cloud service that allows you to transfer files between multiple accounts or different clouds and manage all the cloud storage accounts that you have.
 With it, you can not only transfer files from one Google Drive to another quickly and easily in one interface but also transfer Google Drive to OneDrive, Dropbox and other cloud drives.

 What’s more, the authorization system of this service is based on OAuth system which enables third-party applications to access cloud accounts without username and password and ensures your account’s security.
 So, you can follow the step-by-step tutorial below to transfer Google Drive files to another account safely.

 Step 2.
-Click My Storage > (+) > Add Cloud, select Google Drive and click Add, then sign in to your Google Drive account, and allow CBackup to access your Google Drive files, and modify the settings for the Google Drive on CBackup.
+Click My Storage > Add Clouds, select Google Drive and click Add, then sign in to your Google Drive account, and allow CBackup to access your Google Drive files, and modify the settings for the Google Drive on CBackup.
 Repeat the process to add another Google Drive account.

 Step 3.
 Click on the Sync tab on the left, and click the New Task button to create Google Drive transfer task.